 What are the survival rates for melanoma?

-- When melanoma is found and treated early, it is highly curable, with a five-year survival rate of more than 90 percent.
+When melanoma is found and treated early, it is highly curable, with a five-year survival rate of more than 90%.

-- The five-year survival rate is about 60 percent when melanoma has spread only to the lymph nodes, which are small structures that help the body filter out harmful substances.
+The five-year survival rate is about 70% when melanoma has spread only to the lymph nodes.

-- If melanoma has spread beyond the lymph nodes to other parts of the body, the five-year survival rate is about 25% but these numbers have improved.
+If melanoma has spread beyond the lymph nodes to other parts of the body, the five-year survival rate is about 25% but these numbers have improved.
 Now about 50% of adult patients treated with combination immunotherapy are expected to be alive four years after diagnosis.